rwblickhan/astro-rwblickhan.org/src/content/logs/books-2024.md

 52. 🔁 _Macbeth_, William Shakespeare
 53. _The Castle of Crossed Destinies_, Italo Calvino (trans.
 William Weaver)
 54. _The Art of Gathering: How We Meet and Why It Matters_, Priya Parker
+55. “The Masque of the Red Death”, Edgar Allen Poe

 ## Skimmed